 To date, however, even the best attempts at computer vision are far from reaching the performance of the human visual system.
 One important reason for this fact might be that we do not completely understand the fundamental cognitive mechanisms which guide our attention so efficiently during the exploration of a scene.
-It seems that the scenes used in the modeling studies mentioned above are too complex to yield insight into these mechanisms.
-In real-world scenes, a viewer's attention is guided by high-level factors, for instance, by the functional or conceptual relationships between items or the relevance of items to the viewer.
-It is almost impossible to parametrize such high-level factors and to obtain quantitative, clearly interpretable results from this kind of experiments.
+It seems that the scenes used in the modeling studies mentioned above are perceptionally too complex to yield insight into these mechanisms.
+In real-world scenes, a viewer's attention is guided by high-level factors, for instance, by the functional or conceptual relationships between items or the relevance of items to the viewer (Henderson & Hollingworth, 1999).
+It is almost impossible to parameterize such high-level factors and to obtain quantitative, clearly interpretable results from this kind of experiments.

-Another problem is that neither the search tasks nor the viewing tasks described above are particularly well-suited to investigate scanning strategies.
-Gaze trajectories in these tasks yield only coarse information about the exact structure of scan paths, i.e. the sequence of items that receive attention.
+Another problem is that neither the search or comparison tasks nor the viewing tasks described above are particularly well-suited to investigate scene inspection strategies.
+Gaze trajectories in these tasks yield only relatively coarse information about the exact structure of scan paths, i.e. the sequence of items that receive attention.
 This is because visual attention can be shifted without employing eye movements.
-During rapid processes of scanning, small "covert" shifts of attention are likely to occur (for a review, see e.g. Posner, 1980; Wright & Ward, 1994).
+During rapid processes of scanning, minute "covert" shifts of attention are likely to occur (for discussions, see Posner, 1980; Salvucci, 2001; Wright & Ward, 1994).
 Therefore, gaze trajectories in search or viewing tasks do not indicate the whole sequence of attended items but - depending on task complexity and item density - only a small subset of it.

-In order to obtain more comprehensive information about visual scan paths, we measured subjects' eye movements in a simplified scenario and with a simplified task: Subjects viewed a random distribution of identical dots with one exception: One of these dots - the starting dot - was conspicuously brighter than the others.
-The task was to look exactly once at each dot in the display, starting at the specified dot.
-This task is similar to the one used by Beckwith & Restle (1966), who asked subjects to count large sets of objects.
-By analyzing reaction times for different types of object configurations, the authors found that subjects grouped the objects into subsets in order to count them efficiently and to avoid mistakes.
+In order to obtain more comprehensive information about visual scan paths, we measured people's eye movements in a simplified scanning scenario which we refer to as "visual tagging" (see Klein, 1988; Shore & Klein, 2000).
+In the visual tagging scenario, the participants viewed a random distribution of dots that were identical except that one of them - the starting dot - was conspicuously brighter than the others.
+The task was to look exactly once at each dot in the display, starting with the specified dot.
+This task is similar to the one used by Beckwith and Restle (1966), who asked people to count large sets of objects.
+By analyzing reaction times for different types of object configurations, Beckwith and Restle found that the participants grouped the objects into subsets in order to count them efficiently and to avoid mistakes.
 In our experiments, however, we eliminated any possible interference of a concurrent counting task with the scanning process.
-Furthermore, we used eye tracking to measure the exact sequence of dots attended to, instead of only global reaction times.
+Furthermore, we used eye tracking to measure the exact temporal sequence of dots attended to.

-On the one hand, the chosen task is rather artificial.
+On the one hand, the visual tagging task is rather artificial.
 In everyday life we are not used to strictly avoiding repeated attention to the same object, because the "cost" of a redundant eye movement is small (see Ballard, Hayhoe & Pelz, 1995).
-Although there is evidence for an attentional mechanism called inhibition of return (Posner & Cohen, 1984; Klein, 1988; Tipper, Weaver, Jerreat & Burak, 1994), this mechanism alone is not sufficient to generate self-avoiding and complete scan paths as demanded in our task.
-Therefore, subjects' scan paths are likely to be influenced by cognitive processes operating at a higher level than those being usually involved in natural situations, e.g., free exploration of surroundings.
-In particular, path planning processes are expected to take place, because subjects have to hold in memory which dots they have already visited during task completion (Beckwith & Restle, 1966).
+Although there is ample empirical evidence for an attentional mechanism called inhibition of return (Klein, 2000; Posner & Cohen, 1984; Tipper, Weaver, Jerreat & Burak, 1994), this mechanism alone is not sufficient to generate self-avoiding and complete scan paths as demanded by our task.
+Therefore, people's scan paths are likely to be influenced by cognitive processes operating at a higher level than those being usually involved in natural situations, e.g., free exploration of surroundings.
+In particular, path planning processes are expected to take place, because people have to hold in memory which dots they have already visited during task completion (Beckwith & Restle, 1966; Melcher & Kowler, 2001).